How to prepare for your Adventure Day

 5. Make sure you have all the medication that you need and is listed on your medical form.
 Even if you do not use the medication very regularly, an inhaler for example, please bring it.
 Not having your medication on the day may mean you are unable to participate in activities.

-6. Bring your own packed lunch and a bottle of water - a litre bottle is recommended.
+6. Bring your own packed lunch, a bottle of water (a litre bottle is recommended) and a flask filled with a hot drink.
 There will be the opportunity to refill your bottle at times during the day.
 Please avoid bringing food with nuts in as there may be other participants with severe allergies to nuts.

 We look forward to seeing you on your Adventure Day.
 If you have any questions about how to prepare, please get in touch with us by email before you arrive.